-In keeping with Harrison Middleton University's commitment to promote excellence in education and its desire to create highly trained scholars and professionals who have a broad, interdisciplinary perspective, the university offers a Doctor of Arts program.
+In keeping with Harrison Middleton University’s commitment to promote excellence in education and its desire to create highly trained scholars and professionals who have a broad, intellectual perspective in the humanities, the university offers a Doctor of Arts program.

 *View our admission criteria for Harrison Middleton University programs.

 Upon successful completion of the Doctor of Arts program, students will have met the following objectives:

-- Design, implement, and complete a self-directed doctoral program of study of the great works in the liberal arts.
+Design, implement, and complete a self-directed doctoral program of study of the major works in the liberal arts.

-- Demonstrate facility with the Shared Inquiry methodology by formulating interpretive questions and taking part in course discussions.
+Demonstrate facility with the methods of inquiry-based discussion by formulating interpretive questions and taking part in course discussions.

-- Think critically about great ideas in Western thought and engage in rigorous discussion about fundamental questions of human existence.
+Think critically about essential ideas in the humanities and Western thought and engage in rigorous discussion about fundamental questions of human existence.

-- Demonstrate a thorough and interdisciplinary knowledge of Western cultural history in their fields of choice.
+Demonstrate an interdisciplinary knowledge of Western cultural history in their fields of choice.

 Evaluate, synthesize, and articulate the major literature, theories, practices, problems, and ethical issues discussed in their coursework.

 Communicate effectively with clarity and sophistication in written and oral form in a variety of settings; utilize logical coherence and consistency, and the proper use of evidence and citations, in order to explore their fields of choice.

-- Discussions—Upon completion of the program the student will have participated in Shared Inquiry discussions, answering and elaborating upon his or her interpretive questions in order to further develop initial thoughts and reactions, clarify ideas, and build a network of interpretive possibilities.
+Discussions—Upon completion of the program the student will have participated in inquiry-based discussions, answering and elaborating upon his or her interpretive questions in order to further develop initial thoughts and reactions, clarify ideas, and build a network of interpretive possibilities.